rensdehond/A10_changeDet/README.md

-# Detect drive through hights in hing resolution point clouds
+# Detect drive through hights in high resolution point clouds
 This repository contains the method for the detation of differences 'drive through height'.

 ## Set up